Evangelos Kontopantelis

 Full-text available

-Background: There is little evidence and no agreement on what constitutes full-time working for general practitioners (GPs).
-This is essential for workforce planning, resource allocation and accurately describing GP activity.
-Aim: To clarify the definition of full-time working for general practitioners, how this has changed over time and whether th...
+Background There is little evidence and no agreement on what constitutes full-time working for GPs.
+This is essential for workforce planning, resource allocation, and accurately describing GP activity.
+Aim To clarify the definition of full-time working for GPs, how this has changed over time, and whether these changes are explained by GP demograph...

 Preprint